scarborough-courtney/ohimanual/tutorials/explore_global_results.md

 ![](./fig/input_mariculture_harvested.png)

-As mentioned previously, the selected data can then be viewed as a map, as a distribution on the Histogram tab or numerically in Table form.
+As mentioned previously, the selected data can then be viewed as a Map, as a distribution on the Histogram tab or numerically in Table form.

 ## Map